CMSgov/bcda-static-site/_pages/api-documentation.md

 Use parameters during job requests to filter or specify the resources returned:

-- **The _type parameter:** Limit your request to specific resource types.
+- **The _type parameter**: Limit your request to specific resource types.
 Instead of receiving data from all available resource types, specify 1 or more.

-- **The _since parameter:** Apply a date boundary to your requests.
+- **The _since parameter**: Apply a date boundary to your requests.
 Instead of receiving the full record of historical data, filter for resources last updated after a specified date.

 [Explore how to filter claims data.]({{ '/filter-claims-data.html' | relative_url }})